 Open Educational Resources (OERs) Learning Community Group Part 2: How to Convert to / Deploy OERs in the Classroom

 Led by Sharon Clapp

-This LCG will focus on development of a process to make it easy as possible for interested faculty members to convert their courses to being (partially or completely) based on OERs.
-This LCG will include approximately 5 meetings accompanied by an online Blackboard shell to help support the OER participants work.
+This LCG is focusing on development of a process to make it easy as possible for interested faculty members to convert their courses to being (partially or completely) based on OERs.

 Developing Productive Discourse in Teaching Mathematics